 The little house fly is about 5–6 mm long.
 The adult is blackish-grey with three indistinct black dorsal longitudinal stripes.
 The sides of the thorax are a lighter colour; the legs are black.
 The head is grey with black frontal stripes and grey sides.
 Like the house fly, the male eyes are nearly together, while the female eyes are further apart.
 The complete lifecycle ranges from 18 to 22 days but may be longer depending upon temperature.
 Female flies begin laying eggs two to five days after emerging.
 Maggots are brownish red, flattened and spiny and hatch in 36 to 48 hours.
 These maggots feed and develop for seven to 10 days.
 Within nine to 14 days, a new generation of flies emerges.
 Adults may live as long as two months.

 The false stable fly is larger and more robust than the house fly.
-Overall color is dark gray, with the head a lighter whitish-gray.
-The gray thorax has four longitudinal stripes and the posterior tip of the scutellum (dorsal rear lobe of the thorax) is pale yellow.
-The abdomen is gray and black with a blotched appearance.
+Overall colour is dark grey, with the head a lighter whitish-grey.
+The grey thorax has four longitudinal stripes and the posterior tip of the scutellum (dorsal rear lobe of the thorax) is pale yellow.
+The abdomen is grey and black with a blotched appearance.
 The legs of the false stable fly are partly red-gold or cinnamon.
 The life cycle is about two weeks in temperate summer conditions but can take five to six weeks.
 Adult females lay 140 to 200 eggs.
 Larvae require 15 to 25 days to mature and resemble those of the house fly.
 Several generations are produced each summer.

 One of the tools that entomologists use to differentiate between fly species is to compare veins on the wings.
 Wing venation (the pattern made by the veins) varies between species.